 But what do we really know about this industry?

-Let’s take a look at some intriguing statistics about the vitamin supplement industry.
+Let’s examine compelling statistics about the vitamin supplement industry.

 About the Vitamin Supplement Industry

-The booming vitamin supplements market is expected to hit the huge mark of USD 71.37 billion by 2028, growing at a robust CAGR of 6.2%.
-This growth can be attributed to an upsurge in consumer awareness about health, coupled with medical advice for supplementing diets with vitamins and other nutrients.
+The thriving vitamin supplements market is projected to reach USD 71.37 billion by 2028, expanding at a robust CAGR of 6.2%.
+This growth stems from heightened consumer health awareness, combined with medical recommendations for supplementing diets with vitamins and other nutrients.

-The multivitamin and mineral segment accounted for the largest share of this market in 2020; this is mainly due to the increasing incidence of nutritional deficiency diseases, especially among middle-aged and elderly populations.
+The multivitamin and mineral segment captured the largest market share in 2020, driven primarily by rising nutritional deficiency diseases, particularly among middle-aged and elderly populations.

-The availability of a wide range of products, both over-the-counter and prescription-based, further fuels the demand for such dietary supplements.
+The extensive range of available products—both over-the-counter and prescription-based—further drives demand for dietary supplements.

-The health benefits associated with these products have attracted consumers from all walks of life, creating a captivating opportunity for vendors in this highly competitive industry.
+The health benefits associated with these products attract consumers across all demographics, creating compelling opportunities for vendors in this competitive industry.

 Vitamin Supplement Industry Statistics – Highlights